 1901: First power line between USA and Canada at Niagra Falls.

 1902: 5-Megawatt turbine for Fisk St. Station (Chicago).

 1903: First successful gas turbine (France).
 World’s first all turbine station (Chicago).
-Shawinigan Water & Power installs world’s largest generator (5,000 Watts) and world’s largest and highest voltage line—136 Km and 50 Kilovolts (to Montreal).
+Shawinigan Water & Power installs the world’s largest generator (5,000 Watts) and the world’s largest and highest voltage line—136 Km and 50 Kilovolts (to Montreal).

 1908: Electric vacuum cleaner – J. Spangler.
 Electric washing machine- A. Fisher.

 1909: First pumped storage plant (Switzerland).

 1911: Electric air conditioning – W. Carrier.

 1913: T. Murray created the first air pollution control device, the “cinder catcher.”
 Electric refrigerator – A. Goss.